michael-collins/DART204/unit3/lesson-7-forward-kinematics-inverse-kinematics-and-walk-cycle/forward-and-inverse-kinematics.md

 ![](/assets/unit3/FK.gif)

-This method is really good for putting your characters in very specific poses, but it can also be very cumbersome, since you have to manually rotate and position each section of the character separately.
+This method is really good for putting your characters in very specific poses, but it can also be very cumbersome and time consuming, since you have to manually rotate and position each section of the character separately.

 ####Inverse Kinematics (IK)

-**Inverse Kinematics** is faster to animate because it puts the the control of the hierarchy on the last child object.
+**Inverse Kinematics** is faster to animate because it puts the the control of the hierarchy on the last child object in a hierarchy.
 In this case, instead of having to manually position and rotate each section of the arm separately, we only need to move the hand, and the rest of the arm will follow.

 ![](/assets/unit3/IK.gif)